cnguyen03/ICSearch/README.md

 # ICSearch
-This repository holds the source code for ICSearch, a search engine that operates on UCI ICS-related sites, written in Python Collaborated on by UCI students Calvin, John, Angeline, Hazel
+<br>This repository holds the source code for ICSearch, a search engine that operates on UCI ICS-related sites, written in Python
+<br> Collaborated on by UCI students Calvin, John, Angeline, Hazel